niil87/Machine-Learning-for-IOT---Fall-2022-Batch-Lund-University/README.md

   - Images_Transformed_565_160_120: numpy arrays of the output above, transformed to resolution 160x120 with 565 image coding.
 Done using "Misc/transform_camera_images.ipynb"

 - Distributed_DNN_On_Device: the final Arduino code: both NN and BLE
-  - BLE_central.h: BLE code for slave
+  - BLE_central.h: BLE code for worker
-  - BLE_peripheral.h: BLE code for master (the one merging the weights)
+  - BLE_peripheral.h: BLE code for leader (the one merging the weights)
   - cnn_data_biased_*.h: The biased data used to verify that the model is  improving by utilizing the distribution
   - cnn_data.h: Full data, i.e. whole dataset is present in the file
   - distributed_dnn_on_device.ino: Main file, controller between BLE and NN